KICKS: Kids Investing in Communities through Kindness and Service.

 Fees and Services for Full Service Michigan Adoptive Applicants

 CHILDREN PLACED BY CHILD’S FAMILY OR GUARDIAN*: One adoption that uses all and only this agency’s REGULAR services for an adoption plan for a child who is not a permanent state ward will cost $15,000 plus mileage*.
 A non-refundable Monthly Participation Fee (MPF) is charged starting 2 months after the date of your file being opened at Greater Hopes.
 The Monthly Participation Fee is $200 per month and must be arranged as an auto-draft payable to Greater Hopes.
-The MPF will stop being charged the month after the Termination of Parental Rights or the Order Placing Child is signed by the Judge.
-At the time of either order, non-refundable fees due will equal $15,000 minus MPF and other service fees paid to date.
+The MPF will stop being charged the month after the Out -Of-Court Consent, Termination of Parental Rights, or the Order Placing Child is signed by the Judge.
+At that time, fees due will equal $15,000 minus MPF and other service fees paid to date.
 The fees below apply to clients who have signed a Service Agreement.
 The following services may be provided:

 DIRECT REGULAR SERVICES